Giovanni Pernice reveals 'dark times' over Strictly scandal: 'Trust me, it wasn't easy'

 The Italian dancer left the show earlier this year following complaints from his 2023 partner Amanda Abbington.
 Amanda claimed she was left suffering from PTSD due to her stint on the show.

-Now, Giovanni has looked back on the past twelve months, admitting he went through “dark moments”.
+Now, Giovanni has looked back on the past 12 months, admitting he went through “dark moments”.

 Giovanni Pernice on Strictly scandal